limo-app/limo/README.md

 **Note**: Deploy modes in this file will default to *hard link*, even if you are using sym links.
 When your configuration is imported by others, sym links will automatically used instead if hard links do not work.

+## Planned features

+**Reverse Deployer**
+Optionally either moves all files or all files not belonging to the base game from its target directory to its source directory, displays them as mods and links them back in.
+This is similar to how MO2's overwrite directory works.

+**BG3 Deployer**
+Similar to how the *LOOT Deployer* currently works, this will automatically add mods to the *modsettings.lsx* file in order to better support modding Baldurs Gate 3.

+**Bethesda base plugins**
+For Bethesda games like Skyrim, certain plugins are always loaded regardless of whether or not they are enabled in the *LOOT Deployer*.
+This includes master plugins like *Skyrim.esm* and creation club content.
+These files should not be listed by the *LOOT Deployer*.

+**Mod grouping**
+Currently split mods and mod patches are treated as completely separate from each other.
+This makes it hard to see which mods belong together and also makes it harder to uninstall them all at once.
+Grouping them together in a tree view under the base mod will resolve this.

+**Installation rules**
+Adds user defined rules that can be toggled during mod installation.
+These rules allow moving or deleting files/ directories that match a certain pattern.
+This is intended to remove unnecessary files like screenshots and to resolve issues where parts of a mod would have to be moved manually, like *Nemesis* files when using *Pandora* in the case of Skyrim.

+**Config file detection**
+Many mods and games allow tweaking some settings via config files (often ending in *.ini*).
+This feature will add a new tab that lists all such files and offers a button to open them in the default editor.
+Rules for detecting these files will be set by users, like those for auto tags.

+**API support**
+Support for automatically checking for updates and downloading mods from modding websites that provide this functionality like *Thunderstore* and *Gamebanana*.

+**Deployers for other games**
+If a game requires more specialized actions, like the current *LOOT Deployer* for Skyrim, in order to be modded, a deployer can be added if there is demand for it.